open-telemetry/opentelemetry.io/content/en/blog/2022/k8s-otel-expose/index.md

 ```

 In the next step we create an OpenTelemetry Collector using the `OpenTelemetryCollector`
 CRD.
-The most important entries are `mode`, `image` and the configured basicauth extention.
+The most important entries are `mode`, `image` and the configured basicauth extension.
 In the manifest below the mode `deployment` was chosen to guarantee that at least one
 collector pod is available for processing incoming information.
 Furthermore the default
 collector image was overwritten with the [contrib version](https://github.com/open-telemetry/opentelemetry-collector-contrib#opentelemetry-collector-contrib).